- Is preference given to Michigan students?

 - Do students have the option of studying internationally?

 Yes, faculty from the medical school have long-standing relationships with clinics and small hospitals in several areas of the world.
 Faculty-led experiences occur several times during the year.
-An international health experience is encouraged during the fourth year of medical school.

 - How are students assessed and graded?

 Grading in Foundations of Medicine is on a pass/fail basis.
 Grading is based on multiple choice exams, anatomy exams, standardized patient exams, simulation-based testing, and professionalism.
 Capstone review sessions with faculty assist students with preparation for examinations.
 Each course has weekly formative exams, which do not count in grading, to provide students with objective interval feedback on their learning progress.
 Grading in Clinical Applications is on an honors/high pass/pass/fail basis.
 Grading is based on multiple choice exams, standardized patient exams, evaluations by clinical faculty of students' knowledge and skills, and professionalism.
+Learn more about the curriculum for the medical degree.

 - Do students get to take any electives in the first two years?

 Yes, throughout your first two years students select four one-week electives to explore individual areas of interest.
 These electives range from oncology to rural health, massage therapy, research, forensic pathology, and everything in between.
+Learn more about the curriculum for the medical degree.

 - Since books are purchased as electronic textbooks, are there options for using traditional textbooks?